tylerFowler/Evernote_rmdir/README.md

 - Exclude reminders with a particular tag

 ####To Do:
-- Test the query to the Evernote API (more thoroughly)
 - Implement OAuth (just uses the developer sandbox right now)
 - Add an undo button